karlyanelson/karlyanelson.github.io/posts/how-to-handle-dates-in-11ty.md

 The content of your post goes here...
 ```

 I use [YAML syntax](https://learnxinyminutes.com/docs/yaml/).
-You can use (other formats too)[https://www.11ty.dev/docs/data-frontmatter/#alternative-front-matter-formats].
+You can use [other formats too](https://www.11ty.dev/docs/data-frontmatter/#alternative-front-matter-formats).

 #### Use in pages